 Obedience – Intermediate Novice Class: The goal of this class is to teach and refine those exercises listed as novice exercises in the AKC Obedience Regulations.
 Dogs enrolled must have a working knowledge of the Basic Novice exercises.
-Heeling, sit and down stays, fronts and finishes will all be addressed.
+Heeling, sit and down stays, figure 8s, fronts, and finishes will all be addressed.

 Obedience – Novice Drill: The goal of this class is to prepare dogs to compete in the Novice class at AKC Obedience trials, to train handlers in trial procedure and to enhance Novice skills.
 This is a drop in class which dogs may attend when they are ready.

 Obedience – Beginning Open Class: The goal of the open class is to teach those foundation skills needed for Open Exercises in the AKC Obedience Regulations.
 In addition to heeling, these include command discrimination, retrieve on flat, retrieve over jump, drop on recall and out of sight stays.
 Dogs must have Basic Novice skills to participate.

 Obedience – Intermediate Open Class: Dogs enrolled in this class must have completed a Beginning Open class or its equivalent.
 The goal of this class is to combine the foundation skills into Open exercise in the AKC Obedience regulations.